davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v001 experiments with array3 from the Wizard of Odds Methodology
 * AdditionalCoding_v001 populates array3 by slightly adapting the Wizard of Odds Methodology
 * AdditionalCoding_v001 populates array2, though the process needs additional optimization for run-time
+* AdditionalCoding_v001 works through the conversion of any given 2-4 cards to an index for future functions